| Share on Facebook |

 Twins ALEXANDRA PAUL and CAROLINE PAUL both are vegetarians and animal-rights activists.
 Alexandra Paul was a co-star on the TV show Baywatch; Caroline was one of the first women to join the San Francisco Fire Department.
 Alexandra's defense of critters extends even to silkworms; for her 2000 wedding, she reportedly chose a wedding dress which contained no silk.

-In the 1990s, TV talkshow host and sometime actress RICKI LAKE gave Baldwin a run for his money as the most newsworthy celebrity against animal cruelty.
+In the 1990s, TV talkshow host and sometime actress RICKI LAKE gave Alec Baldwin a run for his money as the most newsworthy celebrity against animal cruelty.
 She and her husband were arrested at an anti-fur protest in New York, and Lake did a brief stint in the slammer.
 Unrepentant, she continues to be an advocate for animal welfare.